 Fundraising Types, Workflows, and Challenges

-While there are virtually hundreds of different fundraising types for nonprofits, there are five specific campaign types that are particularly popular: email, direct mail, peer-to-peer, social media, and events.
+While there are virtually hundreds of different types of nonprofit fundraising, there are five specific campaign types that are particularly popular: Email, direct mail, peer-to-peer, social media, and events.

-Email campaigns are highly popular among nonprofits because they’re low-cost, easily accessible, and user-friendly.
-These campaigns are great options for mass market approaches where you’re connecting with a lot of donors at once.
+Email campaigns are great options for lots of different kinds of campaigns.
+It’s an effective tool for mass market approaches where you’re connecting with a lot of donors at once.
+It’s also helpful when you’re communicating with specific segments of donors!
+It’s exceptionally useful for fundraising, too.
 In fact, it’s estimated that email-based marketing and promotions account for almost 30% of online nonprofit revenue.

 Email Campaign Workflow Example